M A I N P A G E

 When they arrive at La Nation, they are met with two figures wearing slightly different costumes and slightly different signs.

 One, in red and white, is (silently) wearing a sign with the Danish flag saying "Support Denmark, Support free speech".
-Besides (silently) wearing a sign reading "Free Cartoonist" on it, the other, the founder of the BAF protest warrior-type organisation, is holding a (fake) severed hand, a pen among its fingers.
+Besides (silently) wearing a sign reading "Free Cartoonist" on it, the other, the founder of the BAF protest warrior-type organization, is holding a (fake) severed hand, a pen among its bloodied fingers.

 Voices start to ring out.
 "It's provocation!"
 "You tread on 1.5 million Muslims!"
 "Connards!"
 "Rat faces!"